-- A. In accordance with JHPD Directive #442, Traffic Control and Enforcement, officers shall not tow or impound vehicles after charging violations of Maryland's Transportation Code, unless the vehicles cannot be legally parked, or the owners/agents cannot arrange for private tows.
-These violations include, but are not limited to: - Unregistered vehicle, - Suspended, revoked, refused, etc. registration, - Compulsory insurance violation with confirmed pick-up numbers, - Vehicle Emission Inspection Program (VEIP) violations with pick-up numbers, - Unsafe motor vehicle, - Violations enumerated in MD Code, Transportation, § 26-202 (Arrest of persons without warrant for violations of vehicle or traffic laws),

-- Expired permanent registration in excess of 30 days, - Expired temporary registration, - Failure to be licensed, or - Expired driver's license, provided that the license has expired at least six (6) months.
+- A. In accordance with JHPD Directive #442, Traffic Control & Enforcement, officers shall not tow or impound vehicles after charging violations of Maryland's Transportation Code, unless the vehicles cannot be legally parked, or the owners/agents cannot arrange for private tows.
+These violations include but are not limited to: - Unregistered vehicle, - Suspended, revoked, refused, etc. registration, - Compulsory insurance violation with confirmed pickup numbers, - Vehicle Emission Inspection Program violations with pickup numbers, - Unsafe motor vehicle, - Violations enumerated in MD Code, Transportation, § 26-202 (Arrest of Persons Without Warrant for Violations of Vehicle or Traffic Laws), - Expired permanent registration in excess of 30 days, - Expired temporary registration, - Failure to be licensed, or - Expired driver's license, provided that the license has expired at least six months.

-- B. License plates that must be returned to the Motor Vehicle Administration (MVA) as the result of suspensions, cancellations, etc. will be photographed and processed for return to MVA consistent with JHPD Directive #469, Property & Evidence Management.
-Officers may, with supervisory authority, return plates to MVA during business hours. - C. License plates that are needed for court will be processed and submitted as evidence consistent with JHPD Directive #468, Collection & Preservation of Evidence.
+- B. License plates that must be returned to the Motor Vehicle Administration (MVA) as the result of suspensions, cancellations, etc. will be photographed and processed for return to MVA consistent with JHPD Directive #467, Evidence Collection & Preservation.
+Officers may, with supervisory authority, return plates to MVA during business hours. - C. License plates that are needed for court will be processed and submitted as evidence consistent with JHPD Directive #467, Evidence Collection & Preservation.

 XI.
-IHU Vehicles
+Johns Hopkins Vehicles

-A. Non-JHPD vehicles owned/operated by JHU
+A. Non-JHPD Vehicles Owned/Operated by Johns Hopkins

-The preferred order to be used when it is necessary to remove non-JHPD but JHU-owned from various locations is to:
+The preferred order to be used when it is necessary to remove non-JHPD but Johns Hopkins-owned from various locations is to:

-- Locate and have assigned drivers move vehicles, - Contact departments to which vehicles are assigned and have representatives from those departments move the vehicles, - During business hours, contact JHU's Transportation Services and request their staff arrange to move the vehicles, such as drive the vehicles, tow the vehicles with JHU's tow truck, authorize the use of licensed commercial tow companies, etc., and - During non-business hours, use JHU's Transportation Service's emergency notification list to contact and request their staff arrange to move the vehicles, such as drive the vehicles, tow the vehicles with the JHU's tow truck, authorize the use of licensed commercial tow companies, etc.
+- Locate and have assigned drivers move vehicles, - Contact departments to which vehicles are assigned and have representatives from those departments move the vehicles, - During business hours, contact Johns Hopkins Transportation Services and request their staff arrange to move the vehicles, such as drive the vehicles, tow the vehicles with Johns Hopkins tow truck, authorize the use of licensed commercial tow companies, etc., and - During nonbusiness hours, use Johns Hopkins Transportation Services emergency notification list to contact and request their staff arrange to move the vehicles, such as drive the vehicles, tow the vehicles with the Johns Hopkins tow truck, authorize the use of licensed commercial tow companies, etc.